ALL AMERICAN PET PHOTO DAY

 NATIONAL CHEER UP THE LONELY DAY

-Each year on July 11, people across the United States are trying to make someone happy on National Cheer Up The Lonely Day.
+Each year on July 11th, people across the United States make a special effort to give someone a lift on National Cheer Up The Lonely Day.

-If you know someone who is lonely or going through a difficult time, make an effort to be a bright spot in their life.
+If you know someone who is lonely or going through a difficult time, be a bright spot in their life with a little extra thoughtfulness today.
 Whether their loneliness is due to health issues, financial reasons, grief due to loss or personal reasons, isolation can be overwhelming.
 Use this day as a reminder to contact those people in your life who need a little extra love and attention.
 Your small act of kindness can make a big difference to them.
 One word or special consideration may brighten their world at just the right moment.

 A burden shared is a burden halved. ~ T.A.
 Webb Let’s Hear it for the Boy

-We’re all lonely from time to time.
-The gift of companionship and support when we least expect may not solve our problems, but it lifts the burden a little.
+We are all lonely from time to time.
+The gift of companionship and support when we least expect it may not solve our problems, but it eases the burden a little.